-Amounts drawn under the Revolving Credit Facility will bear interest at either LIBOR plus 2.25%, or the prime rate plus 1.25%.
+Amounts drawn under the Revolving Credit Facility will bear interest at either LIBOR plus 2.00%, or the prime rate plus 1.00%.
 We may elect either the LIBOR or prime rate at the time of drawdown, and loans may be converted from one rate to another at any time at our option, subject to certain conditions.
 We will also pay a fee of 0.375% on undrawn amounts under the Revolving Credit Facility.
 The Revolving Credit Facility is guaranteed by OR Lending LLC, one of our subsidiaries, and will be guaranteed by certain of our domestic subsidiaries that are formed or acquired by us in the future.
 The Revolving Credit Facility includes customary covenants, including certain limitations on the incurrence by us of additional indebtedness and on our ability to make distributions to our shareholders, or redeem, repurchase or retire shares of stock, upon the occurrence of certain events and certain financial covenants related to asset coverage and liquidity and other maintenance covenants, as well as customary events of default.

-Amounts drawn under the SPV Asset Facility will bear interest at LIBOR plus a spread of 2.25% until the six-month anniversary of December 21, 2017 (the "SPV Asset Facility Closing Date"), increasing to 2.50% thereafter, until three years after the SPV Asset Facility Closing Date (the "the SPV Asset Facility Commitment Termination Date").
+Amounts drawn under the SPV Asset Facility will bear interest at LIBOR plus a spread of 2.25% until the six-month anniversary of December 21, 2017 (the "SPV Asset Facility Closing Date"), increasing to 2.50% thereafter, until three years after the SPV Asset Facility Closing Date (the "SPV Asset Facility Commitment Termination Date").
 After the SPV Asset Facility Commitment Termination Date, amounts drawn will bear interest at LIBOR plus a spread of 2.75%, increasing to 3.00% on the first anniversary of the SPV Asset Facility Commitment Termination Date.
 After a ramp-up period, there is an unused fee of 0.75% per annum on the amount, if any, by which the undrawn amount under the SPV Asset Facility exceeds 25% of the maximum principal amount of the SPV Asset Facility.
-The SPV Asset Facility company and subsidiary of the Company, including limitations on the activities of ORCC Financing LLC ("ORCC Financing"), a Delaware limited liability company and subsidiary of the Company, including limitations on on any payments received by ORCC Financing in respect of those assets.
+The SPV Asset Facility contains customary covenants, including certain financial maintenance covenants, limitations on the activities of ORCC Financing LLC ("ORCC Financing"), a Delaware limited liability company and subsidiary of the Company, including limitations on incurrence of incremental indebtedness, and customary events of default.
+The SPV Asset Facility is secured by a perfected first priority security interest in the assets of ORCC Financing and on any payments received by ORCC Financing in respect of those assets.
 Assets pledged to the Lenders will not be available to pay our debts.
 Borrowings of ORCC Financing are considered our borrowings for purposes of complying with the asset coverage requirements under the 1940 Act.